cranstonide/minecraft-rakefile/README.md

     $ cd ~
     $ git clone https://github.com/cranstonide/minecraft-rakefile.git

-Edit the configuration portion of the `config.yml` to meet your specific needs.
+Copy config.yml.example to config.yml and then edit the configuration portion of the `config.yml` to meet your specific needs.
+Replace "sigma" with your server nickname.

+    $ cp config.yml.example config.yml
     $ vim config.yml

-Edit the directory paths in `sigma-mco-config.py` to meet your specific needs.
+Copy myworld-mco-config.py.example to world-mco-config.py ('world' should match your server_nickname) and then edit the directory paths to meet your specific needs.

+    $ cp myworld-mco-config.py.example myworld-mco-config.py
-    $ vim sigma-mco-config.py
+    $ vim myworld-mco-config.py

 Add cron entries to automate tasks.
 You can edit your crontab by running `crontab -e`; for more information on cron, check out the [Wikipedia article on cron](http://en.wikipedia.org/wiki/Cron).